racoahmed/DS3000-Group3-FloodDetection/README.md

   Python dependencies used in this project.

 > **Note:** The SEN12FLOOD dataset is **not** stored in this repository due to size.
-> You must download it separately from Kaggle.
+> It must be downloaded separately from Kaggle.

 ## How to Run the Notebook